BitPoet/ComfyUI-bitpoet-keywordsize/README.md

 Connect the outputs prompt, width and height.
 Optionally, toggle the remove_if_found switch, which will strip the found keyword from the prompt.

+Aside from the [default] keyword, you can format your keywords however you like.

 ## License

 Released under GNU Public License V3.
 See file "LICENSE" for details.